macroenergy/Dolphyn.jl/README.md

 ## Example Systems

 **SmallNewEngland: OneZone** is a one-year example with hourly resolution representing Massachusetts.
-The ten represented resources include only natural gas, solar PV, wind, and lithium-ion battery storage.
 A rate-based carbon cap of 50 gCO<sub>2</sub> per kWh is specified in the `CO2_cap.csv` input file.
 Expect a run time of ~5 seconds.

 **SmallNewEngland: ThreeZones** is similar to the above example but contains zones representing Massachusetts, Connecticut, and Maine.
+Expect a run time of ~5 seconds.

 **2030_CombEC_DETrans** is a combined power and hydrogen model for the EU for the year 2030.
 It contains a power model with hourly resolution, contains zones representing Belgium, Germany, Denmark, France, Great Britain, the Netherlands, Sweden, and Norway.
-The represented resources include nuclear, coal, hydro, oil, PHS, natural gas, solar PV, lithium-ion batteries, and wind.
-On the hydrogen side, resources such as fuel cells, electrolyzers, SMRs, SMRs w CCS, and H2 CCGTs are included.
-The demand for the model includes significant non-transportation electrification, as well as hydrogen demand resulting from transportation decarbonization.
 The model also includes a CO2 constraint representing 30% of 2015 power sector CO2 emissions applied to the hydrogen and power sector jointly.
 Expect a run time of ~5 minutes.

 ## DOLPHYN Team
 The model was originally [developed](https://pubs.rsc.org/en/content/articlehtml/2021/ee/d1ee00627d) by [Guannan He](https://www.guannanhe.com/) while at the MIT Energy Initiative, and is now maintained by a team contributors at [MITEI](https://energy.mit.edu/) led by [Dharik Mallapragada](http://mallapragada.mit.edu/) as welll as Guannan He's research group at Peking University.
 Key contributors include Dharik S. Mallapragada, Guannan He, Yuheng Zheng, Youssef Shaker, Jun Wen Law, Nicole Shi and Anna Cybulsky.